to Deliver Flawless Understanding

-Natural language processing is a computer’s ability to understand and process human language.
-In the realm of virtual assistants, NLP is used to determine a user’s intention, extract information from an utterance, and carry on a conversation with the user in order to execute and complete a task.
+Natural Language Processing (NLP) enables the understanding and processing of human language.
+In virtual assistants, NLP is utilized to discern a user’s intention, extract information from a statement, and engage in a conversation to fulfill a task.

-Kore.ai takes a unique hybrid approach to understand user intent.
-We use a machine learning model-based engine, a semantic rules-driven model, and a domain taxonomy and ontology-based model.
-This approach allows our virtual assistants to not only understand a user’s input with a high degree of accuracy, but also to intelligently handle complex human conversations.
+The XO Platform takes a unique hybrid approach to understand user intent.
+It uses a machine learning model, a semantic rules-driven model, and a domain taxonomy and ontology-based model.
+This approach allows the virtual assistants to not only understand a user’s input with a high degree of accuracy, but also to intelligently handle complex human conversations.

 The machine learning (ML) engine uses statistical modeling and deep neural networks to train an intent prediction model from a set of sample sentences for each intent.